-0 SECTION A - INTRODUCTION AND WARNINGS A.1 Summary Warnings This summary should be read as an introduction to this prospectus.
-Any decision to invest in the common stock of Hewlett-Packard Company ("Common Stock") should be based on consideration of this prospectus as a whole by the investor.
+SECTION A - INTRODUCTION AND WARNINGS A.1 Summary Warnings This summary should be read as an introduction to this prospectus.
+Any decision to invest in the common stock of HP Inc. ("Common Stock") should be based on consideration of this prospectus as a whole by the investor.
 Where a claim relating to the information contained in this prospectus is brought before a court, the plaintiff investor might, under the national legislation of the EEA member states ("Member States"), have to bear the costs of translating this prospectus before the legal proceedings are initiated.
 Civil liability attaches only to those persons who have tabled this summary including any translation thereof but only if this summary is misleading, inaccurate or inconsistent when read together with the other parts of this prospectus, or if this summary does not provide, when read together with the other parts of this prospectus, key information in order to aid investors when considering whether to invest in Common Stock.
 A.2 Consent for use of prospectus by financial intermediaries Not applicable.
 There will be no subsequent resale or final placement of securities by financial intermediaries.

-SECTION B - ISSUER B.1 Legal and Commercial Name Hewlett-Packard Company ("HP", "we", "our" or the "Company").
-B.2 Domicile/Legal Form/Legislation/ The domicile of the Company is the United States and its
+Section B - Issuer B.1 Legal and Commercial Name HP Inc. (formerly Hewlett-Packard Company) ("HP", "we", "our" or the "Company").
+B.2 Domicile/Legal Form/Legislation/ Country of The domicile of the Company is the United States and its legal form is a corporation which is publicly traded.